 - Do not pinch, stretch, or damage the cables. - Handle the cables with care when folding or unfolding the handle. - Do not use the lawn mower if one or more of the cables are pinched, stretched, or damaged.
-Contact an Authorized Service Dealer. - 1.
-Carefully unfold the upper handle until it nests with the lower handle, then tighten the knobs. - 2.
+Contact your Authorized Service Dealer.

+- 1. Carefully unfold the upper handle until it nests with the lower handle, then tighten the knobs. - 2.
 Check and tighten all fasteners. - 3.
-Remove the spark plug (Fig. 11) and spin the engine rapidly using the starter to blow the excess oil from the cylinder. - 4.
-Clean the spark plug or replace it if it is cracked, broken, or if the electrodes are worn.

-- 5. Install the spark plug and torque it to 15 ft-lb (20 $N \cdot m$ ). - 6.
+Remove the spark plug (Fig. 10) and spin the engine rapidly using the starter to remove the excess oil from the cylinder. - 4.
+Clean the spark plug or replace it if it is cracked, broken, or if the electrodes are worn. - 5.
+Install the spark plug and torque it to 15 ft-lb (20 N·m). - 6.
 Perform the recommended maintenance procedures; refer to Maintenance on page 14. - 7.
-Fill the fuel tank with fresh, clean gasoline. - 8.
+Fill the fuel tank (Fig. 7) with fresh gasoline. - 8.
 Check the engine oil level.
 Refer to Checking the Engine Oil Level on page 15. - 9.
-Charge the battery; refer to Charging the Battery on page 20. - 10.
 Connect the wire to the spark plug.